Symbols of Greater London

-Greater London does not currently have an official flag to represent the region.
+Greater London does not currently have an official flag or coat of arms to represent the region.
 However, the current Greater London Authority and predecessor bodies have historically flown and used many flags and symbols.

 London County Council

 London County Council was created in 1889, replacing the Metropolitan Board of Works.
 The council was granted a coat of arms in 1914 and flew a banner of these arms over County Hall from 1923 onwards.
-The arms depicted waves representing the River Thames, the flag of England and a lion to signify London's status of the capital city of England and the United Kingdom and a mural crown.
+The arms depicted waves representing the River Thames, the flag of England and a lion to signify London's status as the capital city of England and the United Kingdom and a mural crown.

 Greater London Council

-London County Council was replaced by the Greater London Council in 1965 which covered a larger area.
-The Greater London Council was subsequently granted a coat of arms which contained elements taken from the arms of its predecessor bodies, waves taken from the arms of London County Council and a Saxon crown taken from the arms of Middlesex County Council.
-The flag of the Greater London Council consisted of its coat of arms displayed on a white field.
+London County Council was replaced in 1965 by the Greater London Council (GLC), which covered a larger area.
+The GLC was subsequently granted a coat of arms which contained elements taken from the arms of its predecessor bodies: waves taken from the arms of London County Council and a Saxon crown taken from the arms of Middlesex County Council.
+The flag of the GLC consisted of its coat of arms displayed on a white field.
 The common seal of the GLC depicted the coat of arms of the council surrounded by london landmarks and the words "THE COMMON SEAL OF THE GREATER LONDON COUNCIL: 1964".